-Source: AMA Masterfile, May 2006
+Source: AMA Masterfile, July 2008

 Message: This is a particularly informative, if slightly complex, figure.
-It shows the bottom line numbers concerning the numbers of physicians in the United States as of May 2006.
-It shows that about 2/3's of physicians were mostly practicing medicine; and that of these, there were more than 629,000 MD physicians in direct patient care and more than 43,000 DO physicians.
-Of particular interest is the reversal of the predominance of non primary care physicians among MD's, with a majority of DO's being primary care physicians.
-And focusing just on family physicians, more than 36% of DO's in practice were family physicians/general practitioners.
-Said differently, doctors of osteopathy make a disproportionately large contribution to family medicine when compared to MD's.
+It shows the numbers of physicians in the United States as of July 2008.
+About 2/3 of physicians were in direct patient care, including more than 636,000 MD physicians and more than 45,000 DO physicians.
+Of particular interest is the predominance of non-primary care physicians among MD's and DO's; only 1/3 of direct patient care MDs and less than 1⁄2 of DO's are in primary care.
+According to the AMA Masterfile, this is the first year in which osteopathic subspecialists outnumber osteopathic primary care physicians, a trend likely to increase given the specialty choices of recent osteopathic medical school graduates.
+More than 35% of DO's in practice were family physicians/general practitioners, while only about 13% of MD's are family physicians/general practitioners.